shuzhao-li-lab/metDataModel/README.md

 The data structures should be language neutral.

 We edit primarily in the Python code, as JSON and YAML can be exported automatically.
-Each Python class has a serialization function to export JSON, which is selective.
+Each Python class has a serialization function to export JSON.

 I.e., concise information for users' need is exported, but not all class details.

 Adaptation/update/extension is encouraged in other languages.